TLP:CLEAR

 T1110.003 Brute Force: Password Spraying Generic passwords (123456, password, root) sprayed from 100+ IPs against claude username

-T1584 Compromise Infrastructure Attempting to manipulate honeypot userdb to accept attacker-chosen accounts — once accepted, honeynet data is partially poisoned and fingerprinted
+T1584 Compromise Infrastructure Attempting to manipulate honeypot userdb to accept attacker-chosen accounts — the 2026-06-08 near-miss shows this isn't purely theoretical: a wildcard-password entry was briefly accepted and used for recon

 T1205 (Traffic Signaling) is the primary novel technique here.
 Most botnet campaigns try to avoid honeypots.
 This one deliberately targets them — using the honeypot's own adaptive behavior as a detection mechanism.
-If the poisoning succeeds, the attacker learns which nodes are honeypots.
-If it fails (as here), they learn the operator is monitoring for userdb manipulation.
+Most of the campaign failed, but the 2026-06-08 near-miss shows the mechanism does work when a tuning-pipeline edge case (a wildcard-password entry) slips past the exact-credential-pair heuristic.

 UsernameClassificationAction